+To: The Caribbean Court of Justice (CCJ)

+From:

-To: The Caribbean Court of Justice (CCJ) From: [the name and address of the referring court or tribunal, including where appropriate the chamber, division or formation of the referring court or tribunal must be inserted above] Liaison: [The referring court or tribunal must specify above the name, contact details, and position of the person to whom all communications from the CCJ should be sent].
-SECTION 1: Parties to the proceedings before the referring court or tribunal: Claimant/s: [The name and address of the Claimant/s should be inserted above.
+[the name and address of the referring court or tribunal, including where appropriate the chamber, division or formation of the referring court or tribunal must be inserted above]

+Liaison:

+[The referring court or tribunal must specify above the name, contact details, and position of the person to whom all communications from the CCJ should be sent].

+SECTION 1: Parties to the proceedings before the referring court or tribunal:

+Claimant/s:

+[The name and address of the Claimant/s should be inserted above.
 This address will be used for service upon it/them].

+Represented by:

+[The name and address of the legal representative/s of the Claimant/s should be inserted above]

+Defendant/s:

-Represented by: [The name and address of the legal representative/s of the Claimant/s should be inserted above] Defendant/s: [if not a Contracting Party, the name and the address of the Defendants, should be inserted above.
+[if not a Contracting Party, the name and the address of the Defendants, should be inserted above.
 The address will be used for service upon it/them].

+Represented by:

-Represented by: [The name and address of the legal representative/s of the Defendant/s should be inserted above]
+[The name and address of the legal representative/s of the Defendant/s should be inserted above]

-le 214 of the Revised Treaty of Chaguaramas.
-Accordingly, the [name of the referring or tribunal] having suspended the proceedings pending before it in [the name of the case

-d be inserted here] awaits a determination from the CCJ of the questions contained herein
+The [name of the referring court or tribunal] hereby makes a referral to the CCJ pursuant to Article 214 of the Revised Treaty of Chaguaramas.
+Accordingly, the [name of the referring court or tribunal] having suspended the proceedings pending before it in [the name of the case should be inserted here] awaits a determination from the CCJ of the questions contained herein.

-SEC' TION 2: Factual Background
+SECTION 2: Factual Background

-SEC' TION 3: Legal Background
+SECTION 3: Legal Background

-BEC 1101v 3.
-Degai Dackground

-SEC' TION 4: Referred Question(s)
+SECTION 4: Referred Question(s)

-Detail day of 20

-Dated day of 20
+Dated day of ...
+20...

-ned

-·

-[T the name of the person authorised to sign the referral and that person's contact detail